domenico-piol/SCCstore/README.md

     data:
       config.json: ewoJImF1...

-On the other hand, Skope expects the username and password
+On the other hand, Skopeo expects the username and password, so in the `rhworkshops-docker-io-secret-usernamepassword.yaml` file:

     apiVersion: v1
     kind: Secret